Category:

 Used Tools:

-Bring the magic of DVDs and Blu-Rays in an application that allows to collect movies and rediscover the lost art of the Blu-Ray experience.
+Bring the magic of DVDs and Blu-Rays in an application that allows to rediscover the lost art of the Blu-Ray experience.

 Pelicula is an app that allows users to buy and collect digital films and unlock an experience similar to a DVD or Blu-ray, reevaluating how we currently watch movies.
 Movie lovers want ownership, collectible value, and a richer experience beyond simply pressing play to watch movies.